-There are three other Deputy Designated Safeguarding Leads in the school; Mrs Paula Dupadlik (left), Mrs Samantha Taylor O'Farrell and Miss Catherine Harrison (right)
+There are two other Deputy Designated Safeguarding Leads in the school; Miss Catherine Harrison and Mrs Zoe Copping

 Any concern - from a young person, staff member, or anyone who has contact with the young people - is recorded on My Concern.
 This is a secure and trusted safeguarding software that is used by schools and colleges to record, report and manage the full range of safeguarding, pastoral and wellbeing concerns.